 The Overwatch gods might strike us down for suggesting that more people play Brigitte.
 But she is a legitimately great hero who is surprisingly easy to find success with, even for beginners.
 Brigitte is an off-healer who carries a 250-health person barrier.
 She can heal her teammates from a distance using her armor packs or up close with her area-of-effect Inspire ability, which is activated when Brig deals damage.

 In addition to having multiple sources of healing and a protective barrier, Brig also packs a serious punch.
 Her Rocket Flail is the perfect weapon for harassing Reinhardts and other barrier tanks, and all the while, your damage is healing your team.
 On top of her damage, she has two CC abilities.
 You can use her barrier to Shield Bash enemies and her Whip Shot to boop them away from you.

 Brigitte is just an all-around incredible support hero.
 All you need to do is stick by your tanks, stun and boop enemies that get near your squishier teammates, and deal damage.
 If you can stay alive while doing all of this, you will be a huge help to your team.
 The enemy team will hate you for playing such a broken hero.
 But who cares what they think, just have fun!

 Good Luck, Have Fun!

-This guide highlighted six of the best heroes for newer players to learn, each with their own advantages and depth.
+This guide highlighted seven of the best heroes for newer players to learn, each with their own advantages and depth.
 But ultimately, the best way to learn which heroes work with your style is to practice, try new things, and be patient with yourself.
-Whether you’re discovering exciting ultimate combinations, or focusing on your mechanical skill, each hero can bring another layer of understanding of Overwatch.
-Practicing with many heroes also can help you learn counters, tactics, and refresh your enjoyment of the game.
-We hope to see you on the ladder, good luck and have fun!
+Whether you’re discovering exciting ultimate combinations or focusing on your mechanical skill, each hero can bring another layer of understanding of Overwatch.
+Practicing with many heroes also can help you learn counters, tactics and refresh your enjoyment of the game.
+We hope to see you on the ladder.
+Good luck and have fun!